-Albert A. Carrino
+Albert A. Carrino President

-President

-Please Read Before Installation

-The following will damage the Air Check Oxygen monitor.
+Please Read Before Installation The following will damage the Air Check Oxygen monitor.

-- 1. The Air Check O2 monitor requires 24 VDC regulated power.
-Please Do Not connect the monitor to any voltage that exceeds 24 Volts DC, or ANY AC Voltage. - 2.
-Do not power the Air Check Oxygen monitor with the oxygen sensor unplugged from the main PC board.
-Do Not Connect the O2 sensor to the PC board while the monitor is powered.
-This Will Damage the O2 sensor. - 3.
-The oxygen sensor cell is matched to the electronics.
-Never exchange the electronics with an oxygen sensor from a different monitor. - 4.
-When calibrating or challenging the Air check O2 Ex monitors, - a.
-Do not expose the monitor to flow rates that exceed 1⁄2 liter per minute, (500 cc per minute) flow. - b.
+1. The Air Check O2 monitor requires 24 VDC regulated power.
+Please Do Not connect the monitor to any voltage that exceeds 24 Volts DC, or ANY AC Voltage.

+2. Do not power the Air Check Oxygen monitor with the oxygen sensor unplugged from the main PC board.
+Do Not Connect the $O_2$ sensor to the PC board while the monitor is powered.
+This Will Damage the $O_2$ sensor.

+3. The oxygen sensor cell is matched to the electronics.
+Never exchange the electronics with an oxygen sensor from a different monitor.

+- 4. When calibrating or challenging the Air check O2 Ex monitors, - a.
+Do not expose the monitor to flow rates that exceed $\frac{1}{2}$ liter per minute, (500 cc per minute) flow. - b.
+When testing Sample Draw and Ex type monitors use an On-Demand regulator to expose the span gas to the monitor. - c.
 Expose the monitor to span gas blends that consist of Oxygen and Nitrogen only.
 Do Not expose the monitor to any combustible gas, i.e., Methane, Hydrogen, etc. Exposure to combustible span gases can damage the oxygen zirconium sensor cell. - 5.
 Do not expose the Oxygen monitor to silicone, Freon, or corrosive compounds.
-They can cause a loss of sensitivity and damage the sensor. - 6.
-When using the Air Check O2 monitor, Do not expose the oxygen sensor directly to a water stream.
+They can cause a loss of sensitivity and damage the sensor.

+6. When using the Air Check $O_2$ monitor, Do not expose the oxygen sensor directly to a water stream.
 In areas requiring wash downs, cover and protect the monitor and power supply.
-Contact PureAire for details on a waterproof enclosure. - 8.
-The Factory Password for entering the menus is 557
+Contact PureAire for details on a waterproof enclosure.

+8. The Factory Password for entering the menus is 557